rueckstiess/mtools/doc/mloginfo.rst

 was found (count), the minimum and maximum execution time, the mean and the total sum.
 It also informs the type of operation that was performed.
 The list is sorted by total sum, which reflects the overall work the database has to perform for each query pattern.
-The allowDiskUsage(last column) parameter provides information about the disk usage of a namespace.
-The slow query log entry shows a value of 'True' or `False` if the disk was used, or `None` if this information is not available in the log.
+The ``allowDiskUsage`` (last column) parameter provides information about the disk usage of a namespace.
+The slow query log entry shows a value of "True" or "False" if the disk was used, or "None" if this information is not available in the log.

 This overview is very useful to know which indexes to create to get the best performance out of a MongoDB environment.
 Optimization efforts should start at